PranavKumar9529desai/GymNavigator-frontend/Readme.md

 GymNavigator Admin is a professional and robust web application designed to transform the way gym owners manage their business operations.
 This platform simplifies gym management by offering a feature-rich dashboard for administrators and trainers.
 It allows gym owners to oversee trainers, users, and sales operations while also providing trainers with tools to manage their assigned clients effectively.

 ---
+I want that change the gemnavigator admin to just gemnavigator as we have merged the admin with the original gemnavigator.
 ## **Features**

 ### **For Gym Owners**